Triangulation Class

 automorphism

-(int or array_like): The index of list of indices of the polytope automorphisms to use.
+: The index or list of indices of the polytope automorphisms to use.
 If not specified it uses all automorphisms.on_faces_dim

-Returns: (numpy.ndarray) The list of triangulations obtained by performing automorphisms transformations.
+Returns: The list of triangulations obtained by performing automorphisms transformations.

 Example